JoshDavies/CV/README.md

 ### 🔸 Bowling Challenge
 **JavaScript (ES5), Jasmine, JQuery, chart.js**
 A web app that calculates a players bowling score.
-I enjoyed coding the complexity of the rules and using jQuery to output more data than was entered.
+I enjoyed coding the surprisingly complex rules of Bowling & using jQuery and chart.js to return more data than was entered.
 [Visit live Webpage](https://joshdavies.github.io/bowling-challenge/)
 [GitHub Link for further information](https://github.com/JoshDavies/bowling-challenge)